mozilla/fxa/packages/fxa-settings/README.md

 const LogoImage = () => <div class="logo" role="img" aria-label="logo"></div>;
 ```

+### Metrics

+Metrics reports are currently sent to the fxa-content-server metrics endpoint.
+Use the [metrics library](./src/lib/metrics.ts) to log events and other information.

+#### Payload data

+Relevant environment and account data, such as window measurements, user locale, and flow data are automatically included in metrics payloads, however additional data can be set as needed:

+- `setProperties({ key: value })` can be used to configure additional information about the user's environment and session.
+Refer to `ConfigurableProperties` in the metrics library for the properties that can be configured.
+- `setUserPreference` can be used to log when a user preference is updated.
+- `addExperiment(choice, group)` can be used to add details about an experiment the user is participating in.
+- `addMarketingImpression(url, campaignId)` and `setMarketingClick(url, campaignId)` can be used to add details about a marketing flow the user is a part of, and whether or not a marketing link was interacted with.

+#### Event logging

+Log events to record when a user completes a measurable action.
+All previously mentioned payload data is included each time one of the following logging functions are called:

+- `logViewEvent(viewName, eventName, eventProperties)` can be used to record that a particular view (a "page") was visited.
+- `logExperiment(choice, group, eventProperties)` can be used to log the outcome of an experiment the user is participating in.
+This also calls `addExperiment` with the same choice and group.

+All logging methods have the argument `eventProperties`, which can be used to supply event-specific information to the payload.

+**Note:** take care when calling these methods as they attempt to log the event immediately.
+When logging view events inside React Components you'll want to place the call inside a `useEffect` hook to only execute on component render.

 ## Testing

 This package uses [Jest](https://jestjs.io/) to test its code.
 By default `yarn test` will test all JS files under `src/`.